wanderson33245/The-Metal-Corpus/README.md

 ## What's Next?

 This project answers a lot of questions, but it opens the floodgates to many more.
 I've achieved my original goal, and so in an effort to avoid scope creep, I'm deliberately publishing this project with some further questions left unanswered.
-I'd like to come back someday and answer some of those in a V2, but today is not that day.
-Here are some of those further questions:
+I've broadly categorized the future goals/question of this project to two categories: V2 and V3.
+Here are some of those questions:

 ### V2 - The Metal Corpus Expanded